-As if traveling during the holidays wasn’t stressful enough, with the economy still at a standstill airline fares are higher than ever.
-Many airline companies run promotions in the weeks leading up to the holiday season, but if you missed your shot, there are still a few options to consider.
+As if traveling during the holidays wasn’t stressful enough, many airline companies run promotions in the weeks leading up to the holiday season, but if you missed your shot, there are still a few options to consider.
 Below are five strategies you can use to find a killer fare for your holiday getaway.

 Try a Trade

 Chances are you aren’t the only one in a traveling bind.
 Check local commerce sites or even general travel bartering sites for people looking to sell or trade their airfares.
 Some people are willing to trade miles for cash; others might have booked a flight they now no longer need.
 You may be able to find a killer deal helping someone else unload unneeded tickets.
 And isn’t the holiday season all about helping your fellow man?

 Did you know that most major cities have a smaller, regional airport?
 Considering the fact that most major airports are outside the city anyway, it’s often worth the cheaper fare to fly into these smaller hubs.
 The fares are often cheaper because the airport itself charges the airline less money to fly in and out from its runways.
 You won’t always find these regional airports on those big aggregate travel sites though, as they are usually only serviced by smaller budget airlines, so check on their official website or call a travel company directly for more information.